uswds/uswds/README.md

 3. Create a `package.json` file.
 You can do this manually, but an easier method is to use the `npm init` command.
 This command will prompt you with a few questions to create your `package.json` file.

-4. Add `uswds` to your project’s `package.json`:
+4. Add `@uswds/uswds` to your project’s `package.json`:

    ```shell
    npm install --save @uswds/uswds@latest
    ```

-The `uswds` module is now installed as a dependency.
-You can use the un-compiled files found in the `node_modules/uswds/dist/` directory.
+The `@uswds/uswds` module is now installed as a dependency.
+You can use the compiled files found in the `node_modules/@uswds/uswds/dist/` directory or the source files in the `node_modules/@uswds/uswds/packages/`

 ```
 node_modules/uswds/